LinlyAC/hugo-theme-academic-cv/content/authors/admin/_index.md

   #     Recognized for contributions to scaling laws in deep learning.
 ---

 Quan Zhang is currently a postdoctoral fellow at Sun Yat-sen University.
 Prior to that, he earned his Ph.D.
 (2024), M.Eng.
 (2020), and B.Eng.
 (2017) degrees from Sun Yat-sen University, under the supervision of Prof. Jianhuang Lai.
-During his Ph.D., he was a visiting scholar at Johns Hopkins University, collaborating closely with Prof. Vishal M. Patel.
+During his Ph.D., he was a visiting PhD at Johns Hopkins University, collaborating closely with Prof. Vishal M. Patel.
 His research interests include deep learning and computer vision, with a particular emphasis on object re-identification and virtual 3D data synthesis.
 He has published several papers in top-tier journals and conferences, such as TPAMI, IJCV, TIP, CVPR, and AAAI.

 *<span style="color:red;">I am currently looking for highly self-motivated Ph.D./M.S./B.S. students, and research assistants.
 Please feel free to contact me if you are interested in collaboration.*